ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: number_of_relays

-    This attribute returns the number of relays.
+    This property returns the number of relays.

     The following table lists the characteristics of this property.